-Iran urges everyone to wear masks amid coronavirus surge
+Iran renews calls for everyone to wear masks as number of coronavirus cases surges

 Iran reported 75 deaths and more than 2,000 new cases of novel coronavirus on Friday as calls mounted for all people to wear masks in public.